October 2024

 • refer the matter back to the Director for reconsideration in accordance with any directions the SBT considers proper

-The Director must implement the decision of the SBT, even if the Director plans to challenge it by way of a reconsideration application or court appeal.
-The SBT’s decision remains in effect pending the outcome of a reconsideration hearing or court ruling.
+The Director must implement the decision of the SBT immediately, even if the Director plans to challenge it by way of a reconsideration application or court appeal.

-Request for Reconsideration and Variation of SBT Decision
+Request for reconsideration and variation of SBT decision

 A reconsideration of an SBT decision can be requested within 30 calendar days of receiving the decision by either the Ministry or the appellant where the party is of the opinion that the SBT has made an error in its decision.
 To request a reconsideration of an SBT decision, an Application for Reconsideration (Form 2) must be completed and filed within the prescribed time.